reaskearth/api/README.md

 The parameters provided depend on the 'gate' type.
 They are as follows:

-    * circle: requires a single `lat` and `lon` point representing the centre as well as a `radius_km`.
+- `circle`: requires a single `lat` and `lon` point representing the centre as well as a `radius_km`.
-    * polygon: requires a list of `lat` and `lon` pairs representing the corners of the shape.
+- `polygon`: requires a list of `lat` and `lon` pairs representing the corners of the shape.
 The first and last points must be the same.
-    * line: requires two or more points representing a multi-segment line.
+- `line`: requires two or more points representing a multi-segment line.
 The example code (https://github.com/reaskearth/api/blob/main/example_code/gate_ep.py) shows a line following the coast around New Orleans, USA.

 ### PointEvents

-`v1/deepcyc/pointevents/` returns TC surface windspeeds of all (modelled) events impacting a given latitude, longitude point.
+`v1/deepcyc/pointevents/` returns maximum TC surface windspeeds of all synthetic events impacting a given latitude, longitude point during the given epoch.
 The windspeeds can be returned as either a terrain-corrected 3-second gust, or an "open water" or "open terrain" corrected 1-minute averaging period.
 For example:

 ```Python